Elderjs/docs/elderguide.com/elderjs.md

 ### How Does Elder.js Differ From Sapper?

-Sapper is a full stack Svelte framework that does server site rendering and supports static exporting of your site.
+Sapper is a full stack Svelte framework that does server side rendering and supports static exporting of your site.

 While we found Sapper to be a nice solution for small sites, when we tried to use it to build out elderguide.com we hit some major roadblocks: